Contributed By Signature Litigation

 As is clear, the date of the knowledge by the plaintiff is key to determining the starting point of the statute of limitations in France.
 This explains why producers doing business in France are very keen to specifically document the first complaint received from a consumer.

 In civil matters, both national and EU laws make the defendant’s domicile in the French territory the primary criterion of jurisdiction of French courts (Article 42 of the French Code of Civil Procedure).
 This principle, which was originally applied in order to share jurisdiction between French courts, has been extended by the French Supreme Court to cross-border cases (see French Supreme Court, 1st Civil Chamber, 14 March 2006, No 05-13.820) provided that there is no applicable provision that would preclude it.

-The jurisdiction of the French Courts may also result from the location of the plaintiff's domicile in the French territory.
-Article R. 631-3 of the French Consumer Code allows the consumer to bring an action either before the court of the place where he or she resided at the time of the conclusion of the contract or the court of the place where he or she resided at the time of the event giving rise to the damage.
+The jurisdiction of the French Courts may also result from the location of the plaintiff’s domicile in the French territory.
+Article R. 631-3 of the French Consumer Code allows the consumer to bring an action either before the court of the place where they resided at the time of the conclusion of the contract or the court of the place where they resided at the time of the event giving rise to the damage.

 Similarly, Article 18 of EU Regulation 1215/2012 of 12 December 2012 states that, in matters relating to contracts concluded by consumers, the consumer may bring proceedings against the other co-contracting party “either in the courts of the Member State in which that party is domiciled or, regardless of the domicile of the other party, in the courts for the place where the consumer is domiciled.”